The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

 Robert Wright talks here about Darwin’s life and his marriage.

 But he says that the rich+high status = young and beautiful is a bit of a crude equation.
-Intelligence, compatibility and the selection of a wife also based as her abilities as a future mother, also have weight.
+Intelligence, compatibility, and the selection of a wife also based on her abilities as a future mother, also have weight.

-He says that as it could be expected of Victorian England, Darwin pushed towards and early marriage while she was more willing to put it off.
+He says that as could be expected of Victorian England, Darwin pushed toward an early marriage while she was more willing to put it off.

 After the marriage she was blissful.